 However, Abraham was concerned for his nephew Lot and his family who lived in Sodom.

-He could have said, “go right ahead God, my nephew Lot strove with me for lands, and he chose Sodom to pitch his tents because of the greenness of the pastures, so, let him now bare the consequences of his choice.”
+He could have said, “Go right ahead God, my nephew Lot strove with me for lands, and he chose Sodom to pitch his tents because of the greenness of the pastures, so, let him now bear the consequences of his choice.”

 But no, Abraham didn’t go down that selfish path, instead Abraham interceded for Lot, his nephew.
-He even went has far and pleaded with God to spare the entire city (with wicked people) if just ten righteous people lived there.
+He even went as far as pleading with God to spare the entire city (with wicked people) if just ten righteous people lived there.

 Unfortunately, there weren’t even ten righteous souls living in Sodom and Gomorrah.

 Nevertheless, the story in Genesis 18 shows us that Abraham was a real intercessor, and because he saw purpose in the lives of the people of that city, he was willing to stand and plead with God on their behalf.